Stupid Stupid Stupid: Reception

-saw it as a "lackadaisical effort that verges on dullness", since the majority of the tracks are "so indistinguishable that the disc rapidly descends from a lively groove into a familiar rut".
-NME's Steve Sutherland called it "a calculatedly offensive gesture almost beautiful in the perfection of its simplicity".
-The Independent writer Andy Gill thought that it "simply doesn't move like it should", with "no twitch to its funk".
-He summarised it as being "more dumbed-down than drugged-up."
+saw it as a "lackadaisical effort that verges on dullness" since the majority of the tracks are "so indistinguishable that the disc rapidly descends from a lively groove into a familiar rut."
+NME's Steve Sutherland called it "a calculatedly offensive gesture almost beautiful in the perfection of its simplicity."
+The Independent writer Andy Gill thought that it "simply doesn't move like it should", with "no twitch to its funk."
+He summarised it as being "[m]ore dumbed-down than drugged-up."

 Eric Weisbard of Spin thought that the "tunes are almost an afterthought this time", signalling that "Dadi Waz a Badi" and "Tell Me Something" were the only songs that "capture the manic pop thrill" of their debut.
 Wall of Sound's Daniel Durchholz echoed a similar statement, calling it "disconcertingly unfocused and pleasing only in dribs and drabs".
 Johnny Walker of MTV felt that Saber's "ace production and arsenal of instrumental touches" are not able to hide that the album "doesn't pack the punch of the band's debut".
 He added that the "insistence here on repeating simplistic choruses ad infinitum start to grate after a while".
 In a review for Rolling Stone, journalist Greg Kot said that the band "don't quite squeeze out the same head-spinning elixir" as their debut.
 In a dismissive review from E!
-Online, the staff there remarked that despite the band's lack of songwriting it "doesn't stop 'em from making CDs", referring to it as "boring and repetitive".
+Online, the staff there remarked that despite the band's lack of songwriting, it "doesn't stop 'em from making CDs", referring to it as "boring and repetitive".

-Stupid Stupid Stupid peaked at number 11 in the UK, and was certified gold by the British Phonographic Industry within a few months.
-It also charted at number ten in Scotland and number 40 in Sweden.
+Stupid Stupid Stupid peaked at number 11 in the UK and was certified gold by the British Phonographic Industry within a few months.
+It also charted at number 10 in Scotland and number 40 in Sweden.
 "Get Higher" reached number 12 in Scotland and number 24 in the UK.
 "Marbles" reached number 44 in Scotland and number 46 in the UK.
-Pittsburgh Post-Gazette ranked Stupid Stupid Stupid as the 8th best album of 1998.
+The Pittsburgh Post-Gazette ranked Stupid Stupid Stupid as the 8th best album of 1998.

 Track listing

-All songs written by Shaun Ryder, Danny Saber and Manmade, except "Lonely" by Posie Knight and Jerry Weaver.
-All tracks produced by Saber, John X Volaitis and Ryder, except "Dadi Waz a Badi" by those three and Stephen Lironi.
+All songs written by Shaun Ryder, Danny Saber, and Manmade, except "Lonely" by Posie Knight and Jerry Weaver.
+All tracks produced by Saber, John X Volaitis, and Ryder, except "Dadi Waz a Badi" by those three and Stephen Lironi.